Extinction in neutrally stable stochastic Lotka-Volterra models: Cyclic Three-Species Model: The Rock-Paper-Scissors Game

 \subsection{Stochastic Averaging}

-Let us start with the formulation of the stochastic model using the It\^{o} stochastic differential equations \eref{eq:GLVSDE}.

-Since the deterministic drift terms in \eref{eq:GLVSDE} keep $\rho=abc$ conserved, this quantity changes only due to the noise terms $\propto \frac{1}{\sqrt{N}}$, i.e. much more slowly than the oscillations along an orbit with constant $\rho$.
+Let us start with the formulation of the stochastic model using the It\^{o} stochastic differential equations \eqref{eq:GLVSDE}.
+Since the deterministic drift terms in Eq. \eqref{eq:GLVSDE} keep $\rho=abc$ conserved, this quantity changes only due to the noise terms $\propto \frac{1}{\sqrt{N}}$, i.e. much more slowly than the oscillations along an orbit with constant $\rho$.
 Furthermore, $\rho$ is a measure for closeness to extinction in the sense that the time when $\rho$ becomes $0$ for the first time is exactly the time when the first of the three species goes extinct.
-Thus, looking at $\rho$ allows us to separate the deterministic dynamics (i.e. the rapid oscillations along the closed orbits), which does not contribute to extinction, from the stochastic fluctuations which lead to movement between different orbits and ultimately cause one of the species to die out.
+Thus, a description in terms of $\rho$ allows us to separate the deterministic dynamics (i.e. the rapid oscillations along the closed orbits), which does not contribute to extinction, from the stochastic fluctuations which lead to movement between different orbits and ultimately cause one of the species to die out.